Matas7575/TravelTime-Internship-Task/README.md

  To run the program:

- First enter the solution folider in the terminal (TravelTimeTask) Then type: sbt
+ First enter the solution folider in the terminal (TravelTimeTask) Then type: sbt,
- Then type: compile
+ Then type: compile,
- Then type: run
+ Then type: run,
  The program should then execute.